LunarG/gfxreconstruct/USAGE_android.md

                         Swap the swapchain color space if unsupported by replay device.
                         Check if color space is not supported by replay device and swap to VK_COLOR_SPACE_SRGB_NONLINEAR_KHR. (forwarded to replay tool).
+  --sgfs STATUS, --skip-get-fence-status STATUS
+                        Specify behaviour to skip calls to vkWaitForFences and vkGetFenceStatus.
+Default is 0 - No skip (forwarded to replay tool) --sgfr FRAME-RANGES, --skip-get-fence-ranges FRAME-RANGES
+                        Frame ranges where --sgfs applies.
+Default is all frames (forwarded to replay tool)
 ```

 The command will force-stop an active replay process before starting the replay